ddc-java-12/capstone-project-proposal-Kazpenn/docs/index.md

   * The stage the user is currently on

-  * A leaderboard so you can see what level your friends have gotten to =
+  * A leaderboard so you can see what level your friends have gotten to

+  * The amount of tries a level took other people to complete =
 * **Persistent data**